 No. I have a policy not to use any information from the Communicator unless asked to specifically by the author of the Communicator item.
 There are sound reasons for this, below.

-Why not just CC me when you send your email to Joyce for the Communicator.
+Why not just CC me when you send your email for the Communicator.
 Easy!

 Here are the reasons why it's policy not to take information from the Communicator:

 - The website should be the most current source of information.
 By the time the Communicator is printed and distributed, often information is sometimes weeks old.
 The website is an immediate medium, which can be updated quickly, and is best for last-minute changes in schedules and other notices.